-The 1798 census of Paulskaya records that from 1786-1788, Anton Misler was living in the colony of Ernestinendorf and from 1788-1793 in the colony of Susannental.
+The 1798 census of Paulskaya records in Household No. Pl46 that from 1786-1788, Johann Just Misler was living in the colony of Ernestinendorf and from 1788-1793 in the colony of Susannental.

 The 1767 census records that Anton Misler came from the German village of Buchenrod in the region of Darmstadt.
 [There is not a Buchenrod in the Darmstadt area; the closest one is in Kreis Fulda.
 However, there are no Misler families recorded in Buchenrod, Kr.
 Fulda.]

 There are no known surviving male lines of this family among the Volga German colonies.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Pl46.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 3 (Göttingen: Göttinger Arbeitskreis, 2005): 342.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #1441.